I’ll say it:

 What you say, what you do, and who you are must align.
-Live and breathe everything you talk about.
+You should live and breathe everything you talk about.

-With that said, it’s not necessary to be an authority on whatever you’re talking about.
-You don’t need to be accomplished or have expert status.
+You don’t need to be an authority on whatever your personal brand is build around.
+You don’t even need to be accomplished or have expert status.

 Those things help, but lacking either one is not an automatic death sentence.